Bangkok Temple Tour: A Self-Guided Itinerary to 5 Must-See Temples

 Bangkok Temple Map

-- Respect Buddha Images: Do not climb on, touch, or sit on Buddha statues.
-Taking selfies with Buddha images is often prohibited and considered disrespectful.
+- Don’t climb on, touch, or pose for selfies with Buddha images — it’s considered disrespectful and is often prohibited

-- Offerings to Monks: If you wish to make an offering, place it in the designated area or hand it to a layperson assisting the monk.
-Women should never touch a monk or give anything directly to him.
-Instead, place the offering down and allow the monk to pick it up.
+Making an offering: If you’d like to make an offering, place it in the designated area rather than handing it directly to a monk.
+Women should not touch monks or hand anything directly to them — place the offering down and allow the monk to pick it up.

 Planning a Thai adventure?
 Join our friendly Facebook community Thailand Awaits: Trip Planning for Beginners.
 Get expert advice from locals and experienced travellers, ask your questions, and discover how to make the most of your journey through Thailand.